 computed as Y2-Y1± 1.96 × (Y1×wCV1)2+(Y2×wCV2)2, where Y1 and Y2 are the volume measurements at baseline and the subsequent timepoint, and wCV1 and wCV2 are the wCV estimates corresponding to these measurements.

+Note: The computed confidence interval in the first example includes a volume reduction of 547 cm3 for a tumor with an initial measured volume of 524 cm3 because it accounts for variability in the initial measurement (i.e. the tumor may have been larger).

 These claims hold when: